How to send money to Montenegro

 How do I compare transfer companies when transferring and receiving money via Montenegro?

 - Transfer fees.
-Make sure you’re aware of all the hidden fees and charges that apply when you send a transfer.
-Some companies charge no fees while others will slug you $60 or $70 in some cases, so comparing your options is essential.
+Make sure you’re aware of all of the hidden fees and charges that apply when you send a transfer.
+Some companies charge no fees while others will charge $4 to around $60 in some cases, so comparing your options is essential.

 - Transfer methods.
 Some companies offer online or in-branch transfers only, while others also provide over-the-phone and mobile app transfers.

 - Transfer options.
 Can you place forward contracts and limit orders to get a better exchange rate?
 Is there an option to set up repeat transfers so you can save yourself time?

 - Minimum and maximum limits.
 If there are limits on the amount the company allows you to send per transaction, will those limits hinder your transfer plans?
 Some companies charge both minimums and maximums, while others will not.